thwiv/managenv/README.md

 * Clone the project.
 * Create your .env file from the .env.example
     * Point it to a SQL database.
 (PRIVATE)
+    * Run php artisan key:generate to create a secure APP_KEY
     * Run php artisan migrate to create the tables necessary.
-    * Set the APP_KEY: This is how your values get encrypted.
-Pick a good one.
     * Point a web server to it.

 This is the first version, and doesn't have all the bells and whistles yet.
 We're getting there, I promise.